Steam locomotive: Boiler

 The search for thermal efficiency greater than that of a typical fire-tube boiler led engineers, such as Nigel Gresley, to consider the water-tube boiler.
 Although he tested the concept on the LNER Class W1, the difficulties during development exceeded the will to increase efficiency by that route.

 The steam generated in the boiler not only moves the locomotive, but is also used to operate other devices such as the whistle, the air compressor for the brakes, the pump for replenishing the water in the boiler and the passenger car heating system.
 The constant demand for steam requires a periodic replacement of water in the boiler.
 The water is kept in a tank in the locomotive tender or wrapped around the boiler in the case of a tank locomotive.
 Periodic stops are required to refill the tanks; an alternative was a scoop installed under the tender that collected water as the train passed over a track pan located between the rails.

 While the locomotive is producing steam, the amount of water in the boiler is constantly monitored by looking at the water level in a transparent tube, or sight glass.
 Efficient and safe operation of the boiler requires keeping the level in between lines marked on the sight glass.
 If the water level is too high, steam production falls, efficiency is lost and water is carried out with the steam into the cylinders, possibly causing mechanical damage.
-More seriously, if the water level gets too low, the crown(top)sheet of the firebox becomes exposed.
+More seriously, if the water level gets too low, the crown sheet (top sheet) of the firebox becomes exposed.
 Without water on top of the sheet to transfer away the heat of combustion, it softens and fails, letting high-pressure steam into the firebox and the cab.
 The development of the fusible plug, a temperature-sensitive device, ensured a controlled venting of steam into the firebox to warn the fireman to add water.

 Scale builds up in the boiler and prevents adequate heat transfer, and corrosion eventually degrades the boiler materials to the point where it needs to be rebuilt or replaced.
 Start-up on a large engine may take hours of preliminary heating of the boiler water before sufficient steam is available.

 Although the boiler is typically placed horizontally, for locomotives designed to work in locations with steep slopes it may be more appropriate to consider a vertical boiler or one mounted such that the boiler remains horizontal but the wheels are inclined to suit the slope of the rails.